-4.4.4.
+5.4.4.
 SIP Line - VoIP Tab

 Select the VoIP tab.
 In the sample configuration, the Compression Mode was configured using the Advanced button, allowing an explicit ordered list of codecs to be specified.
-Place a check mark next to the G.729(a) 8K CS-ACELP and G.711 ULAW 64K codecs to cause IP Office to prefer G.729a but also allow G.711MU.
+Place a check mark next to the G.729(a) 8K CS-ACELP and G.711 ULAW 64K codecs to indicate IP Office can support either G.729a or G.711MU for this SIP Line.
 The DTMF Support parameter can remain set to the default value "RFC2833".
 The Re-invite Supported parameter can be checked to allow for codec re-negotiation in cases where the target of an incoming call or transfer does not support the codec originally negotiated on the trunk.
 The Use Offerer's Preferred Codec parameter can be left at the default unchecked value, or may be checked.
-In the sample configuration, Verizon also preferred the G.729a codec in SDP, while also allowing the G.711MU codec.
+In the sample configuration, Verizon preferred the G.729a codec in SDP, while also allowing the G.711MU codec.
 The IP Office configuration shown below matches these Verizon preferences.
 In the course of testing, the IP Office configuration was varied such that G.711MU was the preferred or only codec listed, and G.711MU calls were also successfully verified.
+Since the

-Since the Verizon Business IP Contact Center service does not support T.38 fax, the Fax Transport Support parameter is not checked, and the T38 Fax tab need not be visited.
+Verizon Business IP Contact Center service does not support fax, the Fax Transport Support parameter is set to "None", and the T38 Fax tab need not be visited.
 Since the Verizon Business IP Contact Center service does not require registration, the SIP Credentials tab need not be visited.
 Click OK (not shown).

-4.5.
+5.5.
 Users, Extensions, and Hunt Groups